TaehyungAlexKim/TaehyungAlexKim.github.io/acs.md

 *	Served as a main program developer designing and developing the program's entire frame and conversion of Oracle databases to MSSQL.

 ---
-### 9. Pulmuone’s Raw Noodle Plant POP Development Project
+### 9. Pulmuone’s Raw Noodle Plant POP Development Project :kr:
 **Period:** Sept.
 2014 – Nov.
 2014

 **Amount:** 100 million won